Animal Testing in Space

 Ethan Wong

-March 31, 2023
+March 31, 2023 (updated June 5th, 2024)

 Throughout the 1950s and into the 1960s, many space companies participated in sending animals like dogs and monkeys into space to test the unknown environment that would later be a destination for humans.
 This cruel and barbaric experiment usually led to quick demise for many of the creatures launched aboard rockets, yet their sacrifice was a major factor in the development of human-space interaction and exploration.

 Mice have also been used to test conditions in space, yet more recent experimentations have resulted in the safe return of the animals.
 In 2019, mice were sent up to the ISS as an experiment for the causes of muscle-bone loss due to the unusual gravity in space.
 Around 40 mice were sent through a Falcon 9 Dragon rocket to the space station where they were studied.
 The study consisted of a control group of mice on Earth, as gravity doesn’t allow such muscle loss to take place.
 Up in the ISS, some mice would be injected with drugs to stop the myostatin that would typically regulate bone mass.
-The discoveries stemming from this experiment will help pave the way for understanding bone and muscle loss in space, which will assist astronauts in their future journey to Mars, where exercising daily will not be available.
+The discoveries stemming from this experiment will help pave the way for understanding bone and muscle loss in space, which will assist astronauts in their future journey to Mars, where exercising daily will not be accessible.

 Although countless animals involuntarily gave their lives away for space experiments, they were able to bring back countless amounts of data and information about the effects of space.
 These brave animals sacrificed their lives to do something which humans could have never accomplished alone–testing the extreme dangers of space flight whilst preserving the life of humans.
 Most of these animals were forced to give up their lives for the benefit of space exploration, and the advancements humanity has achieved in space would not have been possible without them.